 From the above setting, we can summarize parameters.
-The input shares of labor and intermediate goods are expressed as μ where $0 < \mu < 1$: the first numbers in subscripts show the type of firms and the last numbers in subscripts show the type of inputs.
+The input shares of labor and intermediate goods are expressed as μ where $0 < \mu < 1$: the first numbers in subscripts show the type of inputs.
 The fixed costs, which are required even if the products are zero, are expressed as f whose subscript shows the location of firms.
 The marginal input requirements, which increase with firm's production, are expressed as c whose subscripts show the location of firms and the type of firms.
 The elasticity of substitutions are expressed as σ , which is larger than one.
 The products are more differentiated when the elasticity of substitutions are closer to one.
 The transport costs are expressed as t whose subscript shows the type of firms.
 The wage rates in region A is one, and that in region B is expressed as w, which is smaller than one.